We discuss the following topics in this blog:

 What’s the Biggest Challenge of Handling Data in Bulks?

 To handle the tsunami of data and associated use-cases expected with 5G, service providers need to densify and scale their network by multiple folds.
 The biggest challenge in doing so is the massive investment and optimized capital allocation.
-OpenRAN with its promise of better network economics is gaining popularity among the service provider community.
+O-RAN with its promise of better network economics is gaining popularity among the service provider community.

-According to Rakuten CTO Tariq Amin, OpenRAN framework is 40% cheaper than traditional telecom models.
+According to Rakuten CTO Tariq Amin, O-RAN framework is 40% cheaper than traditional telecom models.
 He further added, opex will be even better in terms of running and managing the network.
-Adding to the list, O2 UK, Telefonica, VIL and Dish have also revealed plans for deploying OpenRAN in a phase-wise manner.
+Adding to the list, O2 UK, Telefonica, VIL and Dish have also revealed plans for deploying O-RAN in a phase-wise manner.
 These service providers are working very closely with telecom open communities like Telecom Infra Project (TIP), ORAN Alliance etc. for developing the standards for a truly cloud based open and disaggregated network.

 a) Open Interfaces: Open standard interfaces allow operators to implement RU-DU-CU (5G) or RU-BBU (4G/LTE) from different vendors to build a best-of-breed multi-vendor network.